European Banking Federation

 3 May 2023

-Their ask — The federation requests a one-year delay for financial institutions' eligibility reporting until 2025, and at least one year phase-in for alignment reporting on amended climate activities.
+Message — The federation requests a one-year delay for financial institutions' eligibility reporting until 2025, and at least one year phase-in for alignment reporting on amended climate activities.
 They demand corrections to contradictory timing provisions and templates that lack necessary formulas and rows.1234

-How it helps them — This would allow banks to base calculations on actual counterparty disclosures rather than problematic estimates.56
+Why — This would allow banks to base calculations on actual counterparty disclosures rather than problematic estimates.56

-Who loses — Investors and policymakers lose timely transparency on banks' sustainable finance activities and progress.
+Impact — Investors and policymakers lose timely transparency on banks' sustainable finance activities and progress.

 Meeting with Florian Denis (Cabinet of Commissioner Mairead Mcguinness), Patricia Reilly (Cabinet of Commissioner Mairead Mcguinness)